-In times of slow economic growth and reduced credit, fewer and fewer businesses are inclined to ‘take a punt’ on unproven marketing channels and need to be convinced of real return on their investment – rightly so.
-It is an unfortunate tradition that marketing budgets seem to be the first to be slashed during harder times; especially amongst SME’s.
+In times economic uncertainty, fewer businesses are inclined to ‘take a punt’ on unproven marketing channels.
+The discerning MD or marketer needs to be convinced of real return on their investment, and rightly so.
+It is an unfortunate tradition that marketing budgets seem to be the first to be slashed during more challenging times; especially amongst SME’s.
 Ironically, these are the times when marketing is at its most necessary and perhaps at its best value.

 The economic climate has, perhaps, driven interest in social media for business because it provides a very good value way of getting in front of the exactly the people you want to target (if done correctly, of course).
 Many businesses have tried their hand at crafting some kind of Facebook fan page or a Twitter account that tweets every 6 days to 104 followers.
 This is a waste of time.
 But although directors clearly realise the potential of a healthy social media presence; there are still many that require convincing of the true return on investment if they choose to outsource the beast to the experts.

 This is the real nitty-gritty of the argument.
 For every social media agency whose business relies upon the return on investment of social media – this is the deal-breaker.
 Let’s try to make it simple.

 “Prove to me that social media works” – Of course, all this really means is, “prove to me there’s positive ROI from social media”.
 Contrary to popular belief, social media is absolutely one of the marketing platforms that you CAN measure ROI.
 In fact, all digital marketing channels provide great scope to measure direct ROI amongst lots of other less tangible benefits.

 Can I get positive ROI from social media?